Loading…

 • The agent or importer should raise a CHED-D on IPAFFS and submit the appropriate accompanying documents to include official certificate, results of sampling and analysis, commercial and transport documents.

-• The original documents should still be presented to the Dover District Council Offices when the consignment arrives in GB.
+• The original documents should be presented to the Dover District Council Offices when the consignment arrives in GB.

 • For goods listed on Annex II the Official certificate and results of sampling and analysis must accompany the consignment.